OrhanYaz/Summarize_video/readme.md

-Here is a litle personnal project i built to summarize youtube videos
+Here is a little personnal project i built to summarize youtube videos

 It uses yt-dlp package to download youtube video as mp3 (only need audio for next step).
 Then it uses Whisper from openAI as speech-to-text framework to convert audio file into text.